Diogo-Serra/Diogo-Serra/README.md

 ## 🚀 About Me

 - 🌐 Software developer and technology enthusiast
-- 💡 Interested in web development, automation, and data science
+- 💡 Interested in SysAdmin, automation and cyber security
 - 📚 Always learning new things and exploring new tools

 ## 🛠️ Technologies & Tools